ts-76/mdepcheck/README.md

   - **Wrong dependency types**: Dependencies that should be in `devDependencies` but are in `dependencies` (or vice versa).
   - **Outdated dependencies**: Packages with newer versions available on npm.
   - **Version mismatches**: Same dependency with different versions across packages in the monorepo.
+  - **Internal package issues**: Internal packages not using `workspace:*` protocol or unlisted internal imports.
+  - **Peer dependency issues**: Missing or incompatible peer dependencies in consuming packages.
 - **Package Manager Agnostic**: Works with npm, yarn, pnpm, and bun.
 - **TypeScript Support**: Parses TypeScript files to extract imports.
 - **Configurable**: Supports configuration files to customize behavior.